richardbiely/gaia-ecs/README.md

 // Make all workers high-performance ones. tp.set_workers_high_prio(workers);

-// Set the number of worker threads dedicted for efficiency cores.
+// Set the number of worker threads dedicated for efficiency cores.
 // E.g. if workers==5, this dedicates 4 worker threads for efficiency workloads loads
 // and turns the remaining 1 into a high-performance worker. tp.set_workers_low_prio(workers - 1);